Heddan Hoddan

 700 years ago, climate change events in Central Asia forced nomadic pastoralists to head east for greener pastures.
 Many of them settled in Banni, a grassland that explodes in green opulence during the monsoons.

 These communities rear and breed the Banni buffaloes with their deeply coiled horns.
 It has adapted to the extreme heat by grazing at night, feeding on the rich, nutritious grasses and sedges of the Banni which has made these animals resilient.
-Bhagiyas, the expert breeders of Banni and bearers of traditional ecological knowledge, keep the gene pool pure- servicing and replenishing the stock of 8 lakh Banni Buffaloes serving the milk market of western India
+Bhagiyas, the expert breeders of Banni and bearers of traditional ecological knowledge, keep the gene pool pure- servicing and replenishing the stock of 8 lakh Banni Buffaloes serving the milk market of western India.

 Banni buffaloes are expensive if not precious.
 Average ones sell for two lakhs, the better ones for three lakhs.
 And the best ones?
 They are never sold!